arbrown/wasd/content/posts/backlogged-pinball.md

-Backlogged pinball was designed to demonstrate specific cloud products and benefits in a fun, interactive way.
+Backlogged pinball was designed to demonstrate specific Cloud products and benefits in a fun, interactive way.

 {{< figure src="/images/backlogged-pinball/backlogged-arch.png" width="600px" title="The pinball machine sends pubsub events to the cloud which are processed by Cloud Run and displayed on an interactive web app.
 Users can deploy their own Cloud Run service to process events and send pubsub messages back to the machine." >}}